 The ethnicity results seen in the bivariate relationships hold in the multivariate regressions, suggesting that any mitigating effect of industry and other measurable factors is, at most, partial.
-Māori workers are 17.6% more likely to have an injury claim than European workers, and Pasifika workers are 12.0% more likely.
-Asian workers are 16.8% less likely to have an injury claim than European workers.
+Māori workers are 0.176 percentage points more likely to have an injury claim than European workers, and Pasifika workers are 0.12 percentage points more likely.
+Asian workers are 0.168 percentage points less likely to have an injury claim than European workers.
 Again, we cannot assess whether the remaining differences are due to systematic differences in occupation.
 Also, as discussed in Section 4.1, these differences by ethnicity may partly reflect systematic differences in the propensity to seek treatment in the event of an injury.

 These differences would suggest that the Māori-European gap may be underestimated and the Asian-European gap may be overestimated given the higher propensity among Europeans to have an ACC claim in the event of an injury.